 She is part of the Executive Steering Committee of the International Computer Application and Quantitative Methods in Archaeology (CAA) association and its Publication Officer.
 She has organised the CAA2013 Perth 'Across space and time' Conference and co-organised the 2016 IKUWA 6 Congress.

-Philip Verhagen is postdoctoral researcher at Vrije Universiteit Amsterdam.
+Philip Verhagen is assistant professor at Vrije Universiteit Amsterdam.
 He graduated in Physical Geography at Vrije Universiteit Amsterdam in 1989, and worked in contract-based archaeology in the Netherlands from 1992-2008 as a specialist in GIS and archaeological computing.
 During that time, he actively contributed to the development of GIS-based analysis and predictive modelling for archaeological heritage management in the Netherlands.
 This eventually resulted in the publication of his thesis, completed at Leiden University in 2007.
 From around 2001, he has also worked on issues concerning the reliability of archaeological survey techniques for detecting archaeological sites, especially core sampling and (more recently) trial trenching.

 From 2011-2016, dr. Verhagen was Publication Officer of CAA.
 In this capacity, he has been responsible for the publication of the proceedings of the annual international CAA conference, and preparing for the launch of the Journal of Computer Applications in Archaeology.